JackM15/Python-Basics/README.md

 # - random_number_game.py
 A command line number guessing game.
 The computer will generate a random number using the imported random library, then the user will have 5 chances to guess the number.

 This was used for practicing Imports, Loops, Functions, handling user input, string formatting, output and math.
+Most importantly, this was great practice on error handling!